Steam is a gaseous form of liquid.

 06) The latent heat of vaporization decrease with the increase of pressure and temperature but the sensible enthalpy increases under this condition.

-In lower range of pressure and temperature, the rate of increase in sensible enthalpy is greater than the rate of decrease in latent enthalpy with the increase in pressure.
+In a lower range of pressure and temperature, the rate of increase in sensible enthalpy is greater than the rate of decrease in latent enthalpy with the increase in pressure.

-This saturation temperature is called as critical temperature and the corresponding pressure is called critical pressure and the state of a substance is called its critical state.
+This saturation temperature is called critical temperature and the corresponding pressure is called critical pressure and the state of a substance is called its critical state.

 Besides this information, you are suggested to read something more from below engineering books